AndroidWorksCollection/Three-Good-Things/README.md

 # Three-Good-Things

+This project was created for academic purposes on the subject of 'Mobile Networks and Applications' at the Aristotle University of Thessaloniki.

 A simple android app which enables and motivates users to record three good things every day.
 It is based on a positive psychology exercise scientifically proven to decrease anxiety, stress and depression.

 * The date of the day and the three good things of the day are stored permanently in an SQLite database.